fewwwww/DM-UY-4913-NYUTANDON/midterm/README.md

 5. Look at🧐 the drawing for a while to appreciate the art. (you only have 5 minutes to find all of them!
 6. Click🖱️ to go on to another map.

+> You can also take screenshot with right click enabled by `@xata.io/screenshot`!
+The screenshot will appear on the top left corner.
+Click it to remove it.

 ## Knowledge behind that game
 ---